k8s-school/k8s-advanced/3_policies/README.md

-Works on GKE
+Works on GKE and kubeadm, but not dind
-but not with kubeadm

 exercice: setup kubeadm to support podsecuritypolicy, see https://pmcgrath.net/using-pod-security-policies-with-kubeadm